amitthakur4/amitthakur4/README.md

 ### Hello, folks!   👋

-I'm a Data Anlyst at TradePath Capital focusing majority of my time in Data Researching to find Profitable Strategies in US stock exchange using a bit understanding of market , math and algorithms as well as lot understanding to handle risk reward ratio for portfolio , creating a pipeline for raw Data to be stored in a database using Python and more.
+I'm a Data Anlyst at TradePath Capital focusing majority of my time in Data Researching to find Profitable Strategies in US stock exchange using understanding of market , math , algorithms and to handle risk reward ratio for portfolio , creating a pipeline for raw Data to be stored in a database using Python and more.

 Here is a Quick sanpshot about me.